 Since minors under the age of 18 cannot bring a lawsuit on their own, our wrongful death attorney Chicago may assess their case for the future, as the statute of limitations can be tolled until they reach adulthood at 18.

 Essentially, this means the clock does start until that person reaches the age of 18.

-Simply put, if a minor is nearing the age of 18 when their loss occurs, it may behoove them to wait until they reach the legal age to file a wrongful death claim with an attorney on their own.
+Simply put, if a minor is nearing the age of 18 when their loss occurs, it may behoove them to wait until they reach the legal age to file a wrongful death claim with a personal injury lawyer Chicago on their own.